cwdatlas/SolarSystemNews/README.md

 ### Solar System Article Viewer
 This little Go program provides a user with a handful of fictional articles.
 There is a small story apart of the game.
+The game includes coloring which shows on specific software like GoLand, so you might see strange strings at the start of lines.

 ### Installation
 You will need Go to run this program